 Tech Goes Home has programs for families, adults, entrepreneurs, seniors, and more.
+We bring computers, Internet, and training to those without so students can do homework, adults can find jobs and manage finances, and seniors can connect with loved ones and lead healthy lives.
 Click below to learn more about our programs and see upcoming courses.

 About Tech Goes Home

 Founded in 2000, Tech Goes Home (TGH) empowers communities to access and use digital tools to overcome barriers and advance lives.
 Our programs are directed at individuals without technology at home, with a focus on those who are un- or under-employed, are from low-income households, have limited English proficiency, or are living with disabilities.